Curated by Elio Schenini and Christoph Doswald

 A look at the Annette and Peter Nobel Collection

-Absolutely unique, the Collection comprises 1500 works which the Nobels have collected starting from the 1980s.
-A lawyer, law professor and head of his own law firm in Zurich which also concerns itself with jurisprudence applicable to the media and communication, Peter Nobel together with his wife, Annette, collect works that have the press as their common denominator.
-The Annette and Peter Nobel Collection has been published in two volumes entitled "Press Art" (Stämpfli Verlag), edited by Christoph Doswald: the first volume was published in 2010 while the second was published this year on the occasion of the exhibition housed at MASI in Lugano.
+Absolutely unique, the Collection comprises 1500 works which the Nobels have collected since the 1980s.
+A lawyer, law professor and head of his own law firm in Zurich, which also concerns itself with jurisprudence of the media and communication, Peter Nobel, together with his wife, Annette, collect works with the press as their common denominator.
+The Annette and Peter Nobel Collection has been published in two volumes entitled "Press Art" (Stämpfli Verlag), edited by Christoph Doswald: the first volume was published in 2010 while the second was published in 2020 on the occasion of the exhibition at MASI, Lugano.
 Important and significative selections of works from the Nobel Collection were exhibited at the Centre Dürrenmatt in Neuchâtel in 2007 and again in 2010 at the Museum der Moderne in Salzburg and at the Kunstmuseum in St. Gallen.

-The exhibition is accompanied by a catalogue of the same name published by Edizioni Casagrande containing the colour illustrations of all of the exhibited works, the critical texts of the two curators, Elio Schenini and Christoph Doswald, the texts of the French philosopher Jean Baudrillard and the Swiss artist Thomas Hirschhorn, and the preface by the Director of the Museum, Marco Franciolli.
+The exhibition catalogue of the same name published by Edizioni Casagrande contains colour illustrations of all of the exhibited works, the critical texts of the two curators, Elio Schenini and Christoph Doswald, texts by the French philosopher, Jean Baudrillard and the Swiss artist Thomas Hirschhorn, and a preface by the Director of the Museum, Marco Franciolli.